SHRIYOG-PUNDE/SHRIYOG-PUNDE/README.md

 💡 Projects

-Wishlist App – Allows users to add wishes with descriptions
+📌 Wishlist App – Allows users to add wishes with descriptions

-Blogging App – A simple platform for sharing blogs
+📌 Blogging App – A simple platform for sharing blogs

-7-Minute Workout App – Basic UI with a workout timer
+📌 7-Minute Workout App – Basic UI with a workout timer

-Quiz App – A fun and interactive quiz application
+📌 Quiz App – A fun and interactive quiz application

-Amazon Clone – A web-based e-commerce project with limited features
+📌 Amazon Clone – A web-based e-commerce project with limited features

-Portfolio Website – A personal website showcasing my work and skills
+📌 Portfolio Website – A personal website showcasing my work and skills

 🌟 More About Me

-🔭 I’m currently working on enhancing my Portfolio Website and a new Android project
+🔭 I’m currently working on: Enhancing my Portfolio Website and a new Android project

-🌱 I’m currently learning advanced Kotlin features and backend development with Node.js
+🌱 I’m currently learning: Advanced Kotlin features and backend development with Node.js

-👯 I’m looking to collaborate on open-source Android and web development projects
+👯 I’m looking to collaborate on: Open-source Android and web development projects

-🤔 I’m looking for help with scaling and optimizing backend systems
+🤔 I’m looking for help with: Scaling and optimizing backend systems

-💬 Ask me about Android development, Jetpack Compose, and Web Development
+💬 Ask me about: Android development, Jetpack Compose, and Web Development

 📫 How to reach me: pundeshriyog2004@gmail.com